open-sauced/pizza-verse/pizza-facts-&-trivia.md

 - The world's largest pizza festival, known as "Pizza Fest," takes place annually in Naples, Italy, where pizza originated.
 - As of 2022, there were 80,175 pizza restaurants in the United States, an increase of almost 9,000 restaurants over the past decade.
 - Some pizzerias in Kenya offer pizzas with unique toppings, like nyama choma (grilled meat) and a spicy blend of Maasai herbs and spices.
+- It is said that the pizza box was invented in 1963 by an American pizza maker named Tom Monaghan.
+The air holes on the inside of the box help to keep the pizza fresh by allowing moisture to escape.

 ## Pizza Trivia